aprilmintacpineda/time-tracker/readme.md

 Time Tracker is a web based app that allows you to track your time on a specific task.
 It has database support so you don't loose your tasks, you can also put them in a collection.

+Please note that currently, the project is not yet 100% usable.
+You can view the progress of this project at https://trello.com/b/EQM9akKz.

 ## Technologies used

 please refer to the `package.json` and `composer.json`.